umake/make/README.md

 ## Makeballs ##

-Using frameworks or libraries may be tricky, even with a simple-of-use tool as Ultimate Makefile.
-We need to read documentations and find where headers and libraries are located, in a world of complicated and almost no standardized projects.
-So, why not reusing these flags? `Makeballs` are meant for that!
+Using frameworks or libraries may be tricky, even with a easy-to-use tool as Ultimate Makefile.
+We need to read documentations and find where headers and libraries are located in a world of complicated and almost no standardized projects.
+So why not reusing these flags?
+That's where `Makeballs` come in!

 To start using Makeballs, create a `conf` directory and download one of the `conf/makeball.mk` available.
-Then add it in the end of `Config.mk`:
+Then add it in the end of your `Config.mk`:

 ```make